patric-boehner/Blank-Genesis-Child-Theme/README.md

 ## Opinionated Changes

-- Their is no Genesis Theme Settings page.
+- There is no Genesis Theme Settings page.
 Studiopress is doing away with this page at some point in the future so why not help them along.
+	-> /inc/admin/genesis-metaboxes.php
-- Al Genesis theme settings options have been removed except update notifications.
+- All Genesis theme settings options have been removed except update notifications.
 This can still be found in the customizer.
-If you need theme settings then remove the filter in admin/genesis-metaboxes.php.
-Otherwise build them into Customizer.
+	-> /inc/admin/customizer.php
 - All in post setting have also been removed, with the exception of archive headings and descriptions.
+	-> /inc/admin/genesis-metaboxes.php
 - All Genesis built in widgets have been removed, along with a handful of core widgets.
+	-> /inc/admin/widgets.php
+- Uses CSS Grid with float and percentage based fallback for the content area.
+- The CSS has been simplified and all media queries have been moved inline.

 ## File Organization